viblo/Munk2D/docs/manual.md

 interact with all types of bodies and can generate collision callbacks.

 Kinematic bodies are bodies that are controlled from your code instead of inside the physics engine.
-They arent affected by gravity and they have an infinite amount of mass so they don't react to collisions or forces with other bodies.
+They aren't affected by gravity, and they have an infinite amount of mass so they don't react to collisions or forces with other bodies.
 Kinematic bodies are controlled by setting their velocity, which will cause them to move.
 Good examples of kinematic bodies might include things like moving